Henry Codrington: Senior command

 Promoted to rear admiral on 19 March 1857, Codrington became Admiral Superintendent of Malta Dockyard, with his flag in the first-rate HMS Hibernia, in July 1858.
 Promoted to vice admiral on 24 September 1863, he was advanced to Knight Commander of the Order of the Bath on 13 March 1867.
 Promoted to full admiral on 18 October 1867, he became Commander-in-Chief, Plymouth in November 1869.
 He was promoted to Admiral of the Fleet on 22 January 1877 and died at his home at Eaton Square in London on 4 August 1877.

 Family

 In April 1849 Codrington married Helen Jane Webb (1828–1876); they had two daughters.
 They had a much publicised divorce in 1864 in which the Admiral accused her of having a close relationship with the women's rights activist Emily Faithfull.
 This notorious legal case, the Codrington Affair, was fictionalisd by Emma Donoghue in The Sealed Letter (2008).
 The novel was joint winner of the 2009 Lambda Literary Award for Lesbian Fiction.

 He married Catherine Aitchison (née Compton) in August 1869; they had one daughter.

 Ellen Codrington, the younger of the two daughters from Henry Codrington's first marriage, married in 1878 John Roche Dasent, the eldest son of George Webbe Dasent, the translator of Norse mythology.

+Anne Codrington, his eldest daughter married Henry Finch-Hatton, later 13th Earl of Winchilsea in 1882, had issues include Guy Finch-Hatton, 14th Earl of Winchilsea, who married wealthy American heiress and the big-game hunter Denys Finch-Hatton.